Sessions (completed and upcoming):

 “And whereas it is just and reasonable, and essential to our Interest and the Security of our Colonies, that the several Nations or Tribes of Indians, with whom We are connected, and who live under our Protection, should not be molested or disturbed in the Possession of such Parts of Our Dominions and Territories as, not having been ceded to, or purchased by Us, are reserved to them, or any of them, as their Hunting Grounds.”

-- Discussion of a CBC news article “Land back is complicated.
+- CBC news article “Land back is complicated.
 Here’s what we can learn from a B.C. island returned to the Saanich people

-- Discussion of CBC news article “B.C. pauses plans to amend Land Act“
+- CBC news article “B.C. pauses plans to amend Land Act“

 - Read from “Treaty Words” and “Our Home and Treaty Lands.” (suggested reading, see book list below)

-- Power to the People: Kanaka Bar Books we are reading
+- Video – episode of docuseries Power to the People: Kanaka

-4) Land Acknowledgement Workshop (second part, coming April 26)
+4) Land Acknowledgement Workshop (second part, coming April 26, 10 am to 1 pm)

 Books we are reading